anerodata/recursos/linux/command-line/linux-fundamentals/README.md

 Tenemos información sobre su tipo con el comando `file`.ç

 En Ubuntu podemos usar el programa `rename` para renombrar muchos ficheros utilizando expresiones regulares: `rename 's/conf/backup/' *.conf` sustituye `.conf` por `.backup` en todos los ficheros con la extensión `.conf`.

+## 10 - El contenido de ficheros

+1. Display the first 12 lines of `/etc/services`.

+`head -12 /etc/services`

+2. Display the last line of `/etc/passwd`.

+`tail -1 /etc/passwd`

+3. Use cat to create a file named count.txt that looks like this:

+`echo -e "one\ntwo" > count.txt`

+4. Use cp to make a backup of this file to cnt.txt.

+`cp count-txt count-backup.txt`

+5. Use cat to make a backup of this file to catcnt.txt.

+`cat count-backup.txt > catcnt.txt`

+6. Display catcnt.txt, but with all lines in reverse order (the last line first).

+`tac count-backup.txt`

+7. Use more to display /etc/services.

+`more /etc/services`

+8. Display the readable character strings from the /usr/bin/passwd command.

+`strings /usr/bin/passwd`

+9. Use ls to find the biggest file in /etc.

+`ls -lS /etc/ | head`